-• Does the financial product invest in fossil gas and/or nuclear energy related activities that comply with the EU Taxonomy ?
+• Does the financial product comply with the EU Taxonol invest in fossil gas and/or nuclear energy related activities that my ?

-□ Yes S:
+□ Yes :

 ☐ In fossil gas ☐ In nuclear energy

 ⊠ No

 Enabling

 activities directly

 enable other

 activities to

 make a

 substantial

 contribution to

 an

 environmental

 objective.